 Also, prices are slightly different from one part to the other, and there are many things you must take into consideration when you are looking for the best places to stay in Santorini.

 As always, people travel differently and look at different factors when choosing the best area to stay in Santorini.
 But after one week of going up and down the island, I’m here to help you with insights and tips for making the right decision.
+If you are wondering which town is best in Santorini, here you will find the answer to your question.
+Best for your needs and wants!

 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about it on our disclosure page here.